kal-kyokya/alx-backend-javascript/0x01-ES6_promise/README.md

 * Babel
 * ESList

-...by using the package.json file and running npm install.
+...by using package.json file and running npm install.

 ### Important
 To not forget to run npm install from the terminal of the project folder to install all necessary project dependencies.